Monitoring Products for Air and Ground Traffic Control

 Monitoring & SNMP for mission critical applications

 Monitoring and SNMP functions are part of many G&D products and help to monitor the:

 - system statuses of connected peripherals

 Thanks to the system’s permanent monitoring, the administrator can react to critical conditions (e.g. exceeding temperatures, miscommunications with the keyboard interface, or problems with the redundant system) before they lead to failures.

 The monitoring and SNMP function avoids system failures, increases availability and allows both users and system administrator to work more efficiently.
 Best suited for mission-critical applications such as live events or monitoring tasks.

 DP1.2-VisionXG – high-end KVM extender for uncompressed 8K video

-The high-end extender system DP1.2-VisionXG is the world’s first and only KVM extender to transmit 8K video at full 60Hz frame rate.
+The high-end extender system DP1.2-VisionXG is the world’s first KVM extender to transmit 8K video at full 60Hz frame rate.
 The high-class KVM extender system uses optical fibres to transmit uncompressed DisplayPort™ 1.2 video signals, keyboard/mouse, USB2.0, Audio and RS232 over distances up to 10,000 m – latency-free, pixel perfect and lossless for best hand eye coordination.